3.10. Validation Results

 RES3

-To compare these damage categories with the estimated damage states by the workflow in this testbed, we assume that the five damage categories are mapped to the five damage states in the HAZUS wind damage functions, assuming the inundation does not cause prominent flood-induced damage to the buildings.
-While this assumption will be the subject of future validation, Fig. 3.10.3.3 summarizes (1) the expected damage states of the 535 buildings, (2) the spatial distribution of difference between the FEMA Damage Categories and estimated damage states, and (3) the statistical distribution of the difference between the two.
-Given the FEMA set is based on a discrete (category-based) description while the testbed set is based on probabilistic estimates, the two results have fairly good agreement except the FEMA set has buildings predicted as no damage (DS-0).
+To compare these damage categories with the estimated damage states by the workflow in this testbed, we assume that the five damage categories are mapped to the five damage states in the HAZUS wind damage functions, assuming the inundation does not cause significant flood-induced damage to the buildings.
+While this assumption will be the subject of future validation, Fig. 3.10.3.3 summarizes (1) the expected damage states of the 535 buildings, (2) the spatial distribution of the difference between the FEMA Damage Categories and estimated damage states, and (3) the statistical distribution of the difference between the two.
+Given that the FEMA set is based on a discrete (category-based) description while the testbed set is based on probabilistic estimates, the two results have fairly good agreement except that the FEMA set has buildings predicted as no damage (DS-0).
 This over-prediction of DS-0 is also seen in StEER set results (Fig. 3.10.2.3 and Fig. 3.10.2.4).
 The uncertainty in the year built and wind speed, to some extent, can help explain this over-prediction, as can the fact that the rulesets applied are translated directly from New Jersey.
 It is further important to note that FEMA assessments also consider the effects of storm surge.
 Future investigations are still needed to consider other possible factors causing this mismatch in predicted DS-0.

 ../../../_images/FEMA_DC.png